2019–20 Texas Longhorns women's basketball team

 The 2019–20 Texas Longhorns women's basketball team represented the University of Texas at Austin in the 2019–20 NCAA Division I women's basketball season.
 It was head coach Karen Aston's eighth season at Texas.
 The Longhorns were members of the Big 12 Conference and played their home games at the Frank Erwin Center.

 The Longhorns finished the season 19–11, 11–7 in Big 12 play to finish in third place.
 The Big 12 Tournament, NCAA women's basketball tournament and WNIT were all cancelled before they began due to the COVID-19 pandemic.

 Previous season

 The Longhorns finished the season 23–10, 12–6 in Big 12 play to finish in third place.
-They advanced to the championship game of the Big 12 women's basketball tournament where they lost to Iowa State.
+They advanced to the semifinal game of the Big 12 women's basketball tournament where they lost to Iowa State.
 They received an at-large bid to the NCAA women's basketball tournament, as a 10th seed in the Portland Regional, where they lost to 7th seed Indiana in the first round.